DecenterApps/actions-sdk/packages/actions-spec/spec.md

 -   **Description**: Represents a native currency transfer action.
 This type is used to specify a transfer of value from one address to another.

 -   **Fields**:
-    -   `address`: The recipient address for the transfer, defined as a `TypedActionParameter` or `ReferencedParameter`.
+    -   `address`: The recipient address for the transfer, defined as a `TypedActionParameter`.
     -   `chainId`: The identifier of the blockchain network where the transfer is executed.
-    -   `value`: The amount to be transferred.
+    -   `value`: The amount to be transferred, defined as `TypedActionParameter`.
     -   `success`: An `ActionSuccessResponse` object defining the success message and optional next action.
     -   `error`: An `ActionError` object defining the error message.